victoris93/NeuroConn/README.md

 ## Installation

-You can install PyConn using pip: `pip install PyConn`
+You can install NeuroConn using pip: `pip install NeuroConn`

 ## Usage
 **1. fMRIPrep**.
 The class `RawDataset` features a method to run fmriprep within within your Python environment.
 Before running it: